Kigali International Airport: New Kigali (Bugesera) International Airport

-There are plans to replace the current airport with a new one located south of Kigali on the south side of the Nyabarongo River in Bugesera.
-A new airport location is needed as the existing airport does not allow for upgrades such as additional runways and other facilities.
-The new airport will have one runway, with provisions for a second one to be added later.
-Construction activities for this airport started in 2017 and are planned to be completed in 2022.

 In September 2016, a contract between the Rwandan government and Mota-Engil Engenharia e Construção África, S.A., a Portuguese firm, was signed.
 The company will construct the airport in two phases with works on the first phase now scheduled to begin in June 2017.
 After finishing the first phase by December 2018, Mota-Engil Engenharia e Construção África, S.A. will subsequently operate the airport for 25 years.
 The airport will have a capacity of 1.7 million passengers per year.
 A second phase that is planned to be built after that is supposed to raise the capacity of the airport to 4.5 million passengers per year.
 Mota-Engil Engenharia e Construção África, S.A. will cover the costs of US$418 million for the first phase and US$400 million for the second phase, leading to a total investment of US$818 million.
 As compensation, the company has the right to keep the profits from operating the airport.
 Under the agreement, the Rwandan government won't have to contribute to the costs of construction and operation.

 In March 2019, the government confirmed that some works were temporarily put on hold in order for a redesign to take place.
 The redesign will ensure that the airport is up to international standards.

 In December 2019, Qatar's state-owned airline, Qatar Airways, collaborated with the Rwanda Development Board to purchase a 60% stake in the Bugesera International Airport.
 Infrastructure minister Claver Gatete said, “We are looking for a bigger sized airport.
 That's why we are looking for a bigger investor.”